dracony/fig-standards/proposed/task.md

 ### TaskInterface

 TaskInterface defines an API for configuring and running tasks.
+Paramter validation MUST be triggered internally by the run() method.
+Additionaly a task MAY validate parameters as they are passed to setParameter.

 ```php
 <?php